Rami-Sabbagh/JakeCoreBot/README.md

 ## Building

 You need:
-- Intellj IDEA Communtiy 2020.01
+- Intellj IDEA Community 2020.01
 - Java JDK 13

 Open the repository as a project in Intellj IDEA, and build it.